HPCL/autoperf/README.rst

   Options:
-    -h, --help            show this help message and exit -a, --all             Run each experiment once.
+    -h, --help            show this help message and exit -c CFGFILE, --config=CFGFILE
+                          Specify a config file.
+If not specified or file does not exist, search for .autoperf.cfg, autoperf.cfg,
+                          ~/.autoperf.cfg in order
+    -a, --all             Run each experiment once.
 Default if no option is given.
 Has no effect if '-e' is given -e EXP[@NUM], --exp=EXP[@NUM]